Map Properties

 • The Map Properties panel is part of the Mapping task bar.

 Map properties are either editable or read-only.
 Some properties are configured for your organization (via your System Configuration file).
-These are generally editable.
+These can be editable or read-only, and can be populated with valid values.
+You can even make the contents of one list depend on the values of another.

 Tip: If you are using a portable device, automatically display a screen keyboard for easier data entry at the face.
 Enable screen keyboard mode using the Setup ribbon's On-Screen Keyboard command.

-Azimuth, Dip and Roll represent your map's orientation settings.
+Azimuth, Dip and Roll appear for face maps represent your map's orientation settings.
 You can edit these if you want a custom map orientation or need to refine a georeferenced map position.

 Map properties can also be calculated based on the contents of the current map.
 You can currently generate dominant, average and accumulated results for any field name that can be found on the Features panel for the selected map.
 Evaluation map properties can be included in output reports.